-- As with previous hazard audits, the personnel interviewed during this audit showed an adequate appreciation of the hazards associated with the operations and knowledge of the control measures used to reduce the risk of a potential hazardous event; - Personnel from all levels of management, operation and maintenance displayed a strong, committed approach to safety and environmental protection; - Procedures and documents have, generally, been kept up-to-date as well, e.g. the emergency response plan; - There is a strong culture of incident reporting and performing work area inspections at the site; - The processing plant has significant corrosion to structural steelwork including platforms.
-This is being addressed by an on-going maintenance programme and will require future significant effort to maintain the steelwork's integrity; - There were leaks associated with the copper sulphate, xanthate and sodium metabisulphite reagents dosing systems observed during the Hazard Audit.
-These need to be stopped to prevent personnel being exposed to these hazardous materials; and - The recommendations made throughout this hazard audit report are largely designed to further enhance the existing safety management system.
+- As with previous hazard audits, the personnel interviewed during this audit showed an adequate appreciation of the hazards associated with the operations and knowledge of the control measures used to reduce the risk of a potential hazardous event; - The site has an established safety management system.
+All key elements of a typical safety management system, e.g. HIPAP 9, are in-place; - Procedures and documents have, generally, been kept up-to-date and are being updated, e.g. the emergency response plan; - There is a strong culture of incident reporting and performing work area inspections at the site; - The processing plant has an on-going issue with corrosion to structural steelwork including platforms.
+This is being addressed by an on-going maintenance programme.
+There was a noticeable improvement in structural integrity during this audit; - From the reviews performed on the safety management system, the main finding was that modification forms are not being correctly closed-out; and - The recommendations made throughout this hazard audit report are largely designed to further enhance the existing safety management system.